 Vaughan Public Libraries subscribes to a number of online databases.
 These databases include reference materials and indexes and full text articles from a variety of magazines and journals covering a wide range of topics.

 You need your library card and PIN to access these databases.
-If you have just registered at the library for a library card, you must wait 24 hours before your library card will allow you access to the databases.
+If you have just registered at the library for a library card, you must wait until the next day before your library card will allow you access to the databases.

-How to let my home computer remember my library card number and PIN?
+How do I let my home computer remember my library card number and PIN?

 To let your home computer remember your library card number and PIN, you have to set the Internet settings in your web browser.